Multitask Soft Option Learning: EXPERIMENTS

 Next, we use a slightly modified version of the original Taxi domain \citep{dietterich1998maxq} to show learning of termination functions as well as transfer- and generalization capabilities.
 To solve the task, the agent must pick up a passenger on one of four possible locations by moving to their location and executing a special `pickup/drop-off' action.
 Then, the passenger must be dropped off at one of the other three locations, again using the same action executed at the corresponding location.
 The domain has a discrete state space with 30 locations arranged on a grid and a flag indicating whether the passenger was already picked up.
 The observation is a one-hot encoding of the discrete state, excluding passenger- and goal location.
 This introduces an information-asymmetry between the task-specific master policy, and the shared options, allowing them to generalize well \citep{galashov2018information}.
 Walls (see \cref{fig:taxi}) limit the movement of the agent and invalid actions.

 We investigate two versions of Taxi.
-In the original \citep[just called {\em Taxi}]{dietterich1998maxq}, the action space consists of one no-op, one `pickup/drop-off' action and four actions to move in all cardinal directions.
+In the original, just called \emph{Taxi}, the action space consists of one no-op, one `pickup/drop-off' action and four actions to move in all cardinal directions.
 In {\em Directional Taxi}, we extend this setup: the agent faces in one of the cardinal directions and the available movements are to move forward or rotate either clockwise or counter-clockwise.
 In both environments the set of tasks $\mathcal{T}$ are the 12 different combinations of pickup/drop-off locations.
 Episodes last at most 50 steps and there is a reward of 2 for delivering the passenger to its goal and a penalty of -0.1 for each time step.
 During training, the agent is initialized to any valid state.
 During testing, the agent is always initialized without the passenger on board.

 We allow four learnable options in \gls{MLSH} and \gls{MSOL}.
 This necessitates the options to be diverse, i.e., one option to reach each of the four pickup/drop-off locations.
 Importantly, it also requires the options to learn to terminate when a passenger is picked up.
+As one can see in \cref{fig:tn}, \gls{MLSH} struggles both with option-diversity and due to its fixed option duration: because the starting position is random, the duration until the option needs to terminate is different between episodes and cannot be captured by one hyperparameter.
+Furthermore, even without correct terminations, one could still learn to solve (at least) four out of the twelve tasks, leading to an average reward of approximately $-3.2$\footnote{The optimal policy for a task achieves approximate a return of 0.5 on average whereas the worst possible return is $-5$.}.
+However, \gls{MLSH} is not able to learn diverse enough policies, resulting in worse performance.

-As one can see in \cref{fig:tn}, \gls{MLSH} struggles both with option-diversity and due to its fixed option duration which is not flexible enough for this environment. \Distral(+action) performs well in the original {\em Taxi} environment, as seen in \cref{fig:tn}, since here the last action is a good indicator for the agent's intention.
-However, in the directional case shown in \cref{fig:ts}, the actions are less informative and make it much harder for \Distral~to use prior knowledge.
+\Distral(+action) performs well in the original {\em Taxi} environment, as seen in \cref{fig:tn}.
+This is expected since here the last action, moving in a compass direction, is a good indicator for the agent's intention, effectively acting as an optimal ``option'' and inducing temporally extended exploration.
+However, in the directional case shown in \cref{fig:ts}, actions rarely indicate intentions, which makes it much harder for \Distral(+action) to use prior knowledge.
 By contrast, \gls{MSOL} performs well in both taxi environments.
-Comparing its performance with \gls{MSOL}(frozen) shows the utility of adaptable soft options during transfer.
+In the directional case, learned \gls{MSOL} options capture temporally correlated behavior much better than the last action in \Distral.